mattyhempstead/pyfck/README.md

 In 2022, a [fork of pyfuck](https://github.com/Samdaaman/pyfuck) reduced the python3 limit down to just 9 characters (`exc'=()%+`).

-Technically, the pyfuck fork was inspired by a [stackexchange post](https://codegolf.stackexchange.com/a/110677) from early 2017 (before the original pyfuck repo) that outlined how to write python3 using the same 9 characters, so really the first person to hit 9 was some random stackoverflow codegolfer.
+Technically, the pyfuck fork was inspired by a [stackexchange post](https://codegolf.stackexchange.com/a/110677) from early 2017 (before the original pyfuck repo) that outlined how to write python3 using the same 9 characters, so really the first person to hit 9 was probably some random stackoverflow codegolfer.
-However, their method grows expoentially with the number of characters in the encoding program, so the 2022 fork is arguably an improvement.
+However, their method grows expoentially with the number of characters in the encoding program, so the 2022 fork (which grows linearly) is arguably an improvement.

 Now in 2023, for some reason I wasted half a day and managed to to remove one more chracter from the 9 character python3 pyfuck limit.
 Introducing pyfck!